fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 The following general rules are applied to all functions
  - New functions should be implemented in `List`, `Array`, `Seq` modules
  - Each function should have a variant that takes a [Random](https://learn.microsoft.com/en-us/dotnet/api/system.random) argument
  - Each function should have a variant that takes a custom `randomizer` function.
-This function should return a `float` value from `0..1` range sampled from the desired distribution.
+This function should return a `float` value that is greater than or equal to `0.0`, and less than `1.0`, like [Random.NextDouble](https://learn.microsoft.com/en-us/dotnet/api/system.random.nextdouble)).
  - Custom shared thread-safe `Random` instance should be used for function without `Random` argument (since `Random.Shared` is only available since .NET 6)

 ### Shuffle